|Amy Lieberman, Ph.D.

 |Carey M. Ballard, EdM

-Carey M. Ballard is a first-year graduate student in the Deaf Education program at Boston University.
+Carey M. Ballard is a second-year graduate student in the Deaf Education program at Boston University.
 He formerly served as a Research Lab Coordinator for Dr. Ben Bahan & Dr. Marlon Kuntze’s Gesture Literacy research laboratory at Gallaudet.
 He was also previously involved in linguistics research projects at Gallaudet University and Georgetown University.
 He strives to promote American Sign Language, Bilingual Education and the way being of Deaf as a basic right for all Deaf children.